 The American Art at the Core of Learning (AACL) website offers resources and strategies for teaching with American art that connect with K–12 English language-arts standards in use throughout the United States.
 Learn more.

-The Terra Foundation Paris Center & Library has moved to the historic hôtel Lévis-Mirepoix, at 121 rue de Lille, and includes larger and improved event and library facilities and a collaborative exhibition space with the Fondation Custodia.
+The Terra Foundation Paris Center & Library, located at 121 rue de Lille, features larger and improved event and library facilities and a collaborative exhibition space with the Fondation Custodia.
 Learn more.

 The Terra Foundation for American Art is dedicated to fostering exploration, understanding, and enjoyment of the visual arts of the United States for national and international audiences.
 More